 Elastic Load Balancing (ELB) is an Amazon service that automatically distributes incoming application traffic across multiple targets and Availability Zones.
 It also scales resources to meet traffic demands.
 ELB distributes traffic to targets, including Amazon EC2 instances, containers, IP addresses and AWS Lambda functions.

-This service monitors EC2 instance health to ensure traffic is routed to properly working instances.
-Developers can route traffic via a public, internet-facing load balancer or through an internal load balancer for security purposes.
+This service monitors Amazon EC2 instance health to ensure traffic is routed to properly working instances.
+Developers can route traffic via a public, internet-facing load balancer or through an internal load balancer for network security purposes.

 Network Load Balancer is built for load balancing traffic that requires high performance and low latency, including TCP, User Datagram Protocol and Transport Layer Security traffic.
 Network Load Balancer operates at a Layer 4 connection level.